Tell Bridge how your hospital is protecting against coronavirus

 The Michigan Department of Health and Human Services does not yet have concrete statewide numbers on personal protection equipment including masks, gloves and hospital gowns; ventilators to help critically ill patients breathe; and coronavirus tests both available and needed, officials with the department said.

-Hospitals across the state are required to regularly report the number of beds and personal protection equipment they have available, John Karasinski, spokesman for the Michigan Health and Hospital Association, said in an email to Bridge.
+Hospitals across the state are required to regularly report the number of beds and personal protective equipment they have available, John Karasinski, spokesman for the Michigan Health and Hospital Association, said in an email to Bridge.
 The state also uses regional health care coalitions to meet with private hospitals’ emergency preparedness staff to discuss “issues, regulations, best practices, exercises, supplies” and more in preparation for public health emergencies.

 MDHHS spokeswoman Lynn Sutfin said the department surveyed hospitals at the beginning of March and is now checking again to get updated data on supplies.
 The department did not respond to a request from Bridge on Friday for details on the March inventory.